Tampa Prescription Drug Crime Attorneys

 As prescription medications are controlled substances, a person may face felony charges if found to be in possession of any one or more of these drugs without a prescription.
 A person may also face criminal charges for prescription fraud, which involves committing fraud in order to obtain a prescription.
 All types of prescription drug charges come with severe penalties, so speak with us today to begin building your case.

-Mandatory Minimums for Possession
+Florida Mandatory Minimums for Prescription Drugs

 Florida Statutes § 893.135 establishes mandatory minimum sentences for people convicted of possession of prescription drugs, as well as prescription drug sales, delivery, manufacturing, or trafficking.
 Those penalties include the following:

 - 3 years and/or a $50k fine for 4-14 grams

 - 15 years and/or a $100k fine for 14-27 grams

 - 25 years and/or a $500k fine for 28 grams-30kg